sirech/homepage2/src/pages/articles/2020-10-13-either-types-for-rust/index.md

 }
 ```

-Being an enumeration comes handy when we try to unwrap the value, as we'll see in a second.
+Being an enumeration comes in handy when we try to unwrap the value, as we'll see in a second.

 ### Returning a Result